jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             ['__add__', '__class__', '__contains__', '[918 chars]ill']
         )

-  `unittest.TestCase.maxDiff <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.maxDiff>`_ sets a limit on the number of characters the terminal shows for a difference between two objects, there is no limit when it is set to :ref:`None`.
-The terminal shows a full list of all the attributes of a string_
+  the terminal shows a list of :doc:`methods </functions/functions>` and :doc:`attributes </exceptions/AttributeError>` of a string_. `unittest.TestCase.maxDiff <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.maxDiff>`_ sets a limit on the number of characters the terminal shows for a difference between two objects.
+There is no limit when it is set to :ref:`None`

-* I copy the values from the terminal into the test and remove the extra characters
+* I copy and paste the values from the terminal into the test and remove extra characters

   ..
 NOTE::

-    Your results may be different because of your Python version
+    Some attributes may be missing because of your Python version

   .. code-block:: python